masc-it/neural-activations/README.md

 Hi, I'm Mauro, ML Engineer by day, Applied Scientist by night.

-This is a blog to log ideas and projects I have been working on in the world of neural networks and deep learning.
-I’ll be adding ideas here over time, it may take a while! :)
+This is a blog with ideas and projects I have been working on in the world of neural networks and deep learning.
+I’ll be adding material here over time, it may take a while! :)

 I aim to update this log every few weeks as I explore new topics.